 Winnipeg North

-The Millennium Gardens is cared for by a volunteer-based community garden catering to seniors 55 years of age and older.
-The site's pollinator friendly gardens and forested area are home to over 60 species of native Manitoba flowers, grasses, shrubs and trees.
-The site is approved by the Canadian Wildlife Federation and Bee Better Manitoba.
-The David Suzuki Butterflyway garden has 88 native plants and the flower boxes and ground level flower beds contain a mix of native and non native plants.
+The Millennium Gardens is cared for by a volunteered-based community garden catering to seniors 55 years of age and older.
+The site’s pollinator friendly gardens and forested area are home to over 80 species of native Manitoba flowers, grasses, shrubs and trees.
+The newest pollinator garden was planted in collaboration with Winnipeg Wildflower Project, David Suzuki Butterflyway Rangers, Master Gardeners, Millennium Gardens and neighbours.

 The site's multi-award winning gardens bring a sense of joy and purpose as well as a very connected community rooted in the agricultural history of the area.